HTTP status codes are an essential aspect of SEO.

 Important HTTP status codes for SEO

-You should be aware of different status codes when it comes to SEO.
-They are a part of the http header that indicates the status of the http request or response.
+You should be aware of different SEO HTTP status codes.
+They are a part of the HTTP header that indicates the status of the HTTP request or response.
 Here is a brief overview of each:

 Status Code 200: OK / Success